Katberrie/sile_usage/README.md

 def main():
     """Initializes and runs the bridge orchestrator."""
-    print("Starting the Cross-Chain Bridge Event Listener Simulation.") print("This script will poll for 'DepositMade' events on the source chain...") print("Press Ctrl+C to stop.")
+    print("Starting the Cross-Chain Bridge Event Listener Simulation.") print("This script will poll for `DepositMade` events on the source chain...") print("Press Ctrl+C to stop.")

     try: